PythonCharmers/python-future/docs/faq.rst

 currently being used to help with porting 800,000 lines of Python 2 code in `Sage <http://sagemath.org>`_ to Python 2/3.

-Currently ``python-future`` has 990+ unit tests.
+Currently ``python-future`` has over 1000 unit tests.
 Many of these are straight from the Python 3.3 and 3.4 test suites.

-In general, the ``future`` package itself is in good shape, whereas the ``futurize`` script for automatic porting is incomplete and imperfect.
-(Chances are it will require some manual cleanup afterwards.)
+In general, the ``future`` package itself is in good shape, whereas the ``futurize`` script for automatic porting is imperfect; chances are it will require some manual cleanup afterwards.
 The ``past`` package also needs to be expanded.

 Is the API stable?